Into the Wild (film)

 Into the Wild is a 2007 American biographical adventure drama film written, co-produced, and directed by Sean Penn.
-It is an adaptation of the 1996 non-fiction book of the same name written by Jon Krakauer and tells the story of Christopher McCandless ("Alexander Supertramp"), a man who hiked across North America into the Alaskan wilderness in the early 1990s.
+It is an adaptation of the 1996 non-fiction book written by Jon Krakauer and tells the story of Christopher McCandless ("Alexander Supertramp"), a man who hiked across North America into the Alaskan wilderness in the early 1990s.
 The film stars Emile Hirsch as McCandless, Hal Holbrook, and Catherine Keener.

-The film premiered during the 2007 Rome Film Fest and opened outside Fairbanks, Alaska, on September 21, 2007.
+The film premiered during the 2007 Rome Film Fest and opened outside Fairbanks, Alaska, on September 21, 2007 by Paramount Vantage.
+The film received positive reviews from critics and grossed $56.8 million against a $20 million budget.

 Plot

 In April 1992, Chris McCandless arrives in a remote area called Healy, just north of Denali National Park and Preserve in Alaska.
 Noting McCandless's unpreparedness, the man who drops him off gives him gumboots.

 McCandless sets up camp in an abandoned city bus that he calls "The Magic Bus".
 He is content with the isolation, the beauty of nature, and the thrill of living off the land.
 He hunts with a .22 rifle, reads books, and keeps a journal as he prepares his new life in the wild.